GabesSmith/ROSConfigMunger/README.md

 ## Router OS Config File Munger
-I created this project so I have a tool that can convert Mikrotik RouterOS config files from a router so they it can be used with another different model of router.
-My initial interest was so I could run my home router config an a different  backup router just in case.
-As an example I once manually converted the config file of my main router a CCR2004 to work with a CRS305.
+I created this project so I have a tool that can convert Mikrotik RouterOS config files from a router so it can be used with a different model of router.
+My initial interest was so I could run my home router config an a different  backup router just in case if needed.
+As an example, I once manually converted the config file of my main router a CCR2004 to work with a CRS305.
 This conversion process involved commenting out certain sections of the config and testing it out on the alternate (backup) router to see if it works.

 The File Munger uses a set of rules which you need to define which will: